-The problem of India is one of internal relations between Hindu and Mohammedan, intensified by caste and ancient hatreds, aggravated by the intensive propaganda of a minority, for the followers of Gandhi do not represent India in spite of their claim to do so, and increased by the [page 43] numerous races and languages and forms of religion which constitute India.
-The British understand the problem.
-They stand ready to help once internal dissension is resolved.
-Mistakes are and have been made, but the intention to give India freedom is firm and stable, and the solution is in the hands of the inhabitants of that densely populated land.

 The major psychological problem before the British people is to gain the confidence of the world and lead other nations to recognize the existent justice and the good intentions of their thinking and planning.
 This she had lost during the past few centuries but is now slowly regaining.
-Her attitude to world affairs today is internationally based; she is desirous of the good of the whole and is prepared to make sacrifices in the interests of the whole; her intentions are just, and her will is towards cooperation; her citizens are brave and sound in their thinking and are disturbed at what the history of the past has brought to them of dislike.
-If the present sympathy for British suffering on the one hand and an emergence from a shy and proud reticence on the other were given free play, Great Britain and the other nations of the world could walk the way of life together with little disagreement.
+Her attitude to world affairs today is internationally based; she is desirous of the good of the whole and is prepared to make sacrifices in the interests of the whole; her intentions are just, and her will is towards cooperation; her citizens are brave and [Page 21] sound in their thinking and are disturbed at what the history of the past has brought to them of dislike.
+If the emergence from a shy and proud reticence were given free play, Great Britain and the other nations of the world could walk the way of life together with little disagreement.

-Russia
+RUSSIA

 Russia remains a great enigma for the rest of the world today.
 Her potentiality for human service and her ability to impose her will on a large scale upon the entire world outstrips that of any other nation.
 This in itself breeds distrust.
 Her territory covers a large part of Europe and the whole of North Asia.
-She has passed through [page 44] a great and cruel revolution and a subsequent period of re-adjustment.
+She has passed through a great and cruel revolution and a subsequent period of readjustment.
 She is preparing for world collaboration and is evidencing a wish for this to be accomplished on her own terms—the terms of a general control of other lands, beginning with the smaller nations upon her western frontier.
-She has lifted the peoples of her own land from a condition of ignorance and poverty into one of knowledge and sufficiency.
-Russia is deeply distrusted by the rest of the world, particularly by its conservative elements, and this for two reasons: first, the cruelty with which the earliest stages of her revolution started—the period which we glibly call “Bolshevism”—and, by a subsequent period of a deliberately chosen and determined isolationism behind her closed frontiers.
+She is lifting the peoples of her own land from a condition of ignorance and poverty into one of knowledge and sufficiency.
+Russia is deeply distrusted by the rest of the world, particularly by its conservative elements, and this for two reasons: first, the cruelty with which the earliest stages of her revolution started—the period which we glibly call "Bolshevism"—and, by a subsequent period of a deliberately chosen and determined isolationism behind her closed frontiers.
 It was, nevertheless, a creative silence.
 The war then forced Russia to quit her silence for world collaboration.
 She was forced into participation in the World War.
 Russia is the home of a germinating revelation of great spiritual value and group significance—a revelation for all mankind.
-It is the dimly sensed and somewhat inaccurate realization of this which has lead to her insidious propaganda.
+It is the dimly sensed and somewhat inaccurate realization of this which has led to her insidious propaganda.